 South Durham Phase III Hydraulic Model

 The smoke testing process involves directing smoke into a gravity sewer line via the manhole using an air blower.
-The intent is for smoke to seep through and assist to visually identify the locations of any holes, cracks, or other defects in the sewer line.
+The intent is for smoke to seep through and show any holes, cracks, or other defects in the sewer line.
 Smoke could appear at any point in the system where there is an open break in the line, such as storm drains, sewer cleanouts, manholes, and roof vents.
 Smoke may also escape through homes, offices, yards, or anywhere poor plumbing exists.
 Smoke entering a home or building during this testing may indicate a problem with the plumbing.
 The City is not responsible for plumbing located on private property.

 Water Management has partnered with Freese and Nichols and Hydrostructures to perform the testing.
 Hydrostructures recommends pouring a gallon of water into sinks, tubs, and floor drains not subject to everyday use.
 This will fill p-traps and help prevent smoke from entering the building.
 Occupants do not have to be present during testing.